xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 We also have a `score` field which represents how well the documents match the user's interests.
 The higher the number, the better the documents match.
 It should be noted that the scores only have meaning in relation to other scores from the same requests.

-The field `snippet_id` identifies a specific snippet.
-The `document_id` in the `snippet_id` is the id of the document associated with the snippet.

-If you do not use ingestion options like `split` and in turn only have one snippet per document then you can always use `snippet_id.document_id` and ignore the rest.
-In many places both a the full snippet id object or a document id string can be used.
-If documents which have multiple snippets are ingested it's highly recommended to always use the full snippet id.
+The field `snippet_id` identifies a specific snippet instead of just the document as a whole.
+If you do not plan to ever have documents with multiple snippets you can ignore it.
+But as it's hard to predict the future needs it's highly recommended to use the whole snippet idea for use cases search refinement or a 'more like this' section.
+[See documents with multiple snippets](#documents-with-multiple-snippets) for more details.

-# Search
+## Search

 Depending on the use-case searching for documents can be achieved as a search for documents _similar_ to a given snippet/document or as a _free-text search_.
 Both variants can then be run as a anonymous search or a search that is personalized.
 Personalization comes in two fashions, with a _user-id_ or by providing a interaction _history_.

-## Similar documents
+### Similar documents

 In this search variant either a _document id_ or a _snippet id_ must be provided to the [`/semantic_search`](https://docs.xayn.com/front_office.html#tag/front-office/operation/getSimilarDocuments) endpoint.